How to Prepare for a Government Shutdown

-Government shutdowns rarely involve quick and smooth resolutions.
+Government shutdowns are never quick or easy to resolve.
 No one has ever accused the federal government of being light on its feet.

-“The last deadline chaos should serve as a reminder to get your financial ducks in a row,” Joe Camberato, CEO of NationalBusinessCapital.com, said.
+“The chaos of a shutdown should serve as a reminder to get your financial ducks in a row,” Joe Camberato, CEO of NationalBusinessCapital.com, said.
 “Start by establishing an emergency fund.
-It’s a financial lifeline when you’re facing uncertainty.
+It's a financial lifeline when you're facing uncertainty.

 “Beyond that, try to pay down credit card debt to give yourself more financial flexibility in case the unexpected occurs.
 Even if you don't end up needing it, it's a move that can also improve your credit score."

-That advice applies to all consumers, but especially if you’re one of the 2.2 million federal employees and 1.7 million active military, whose paychecks are threatened.
-There are places to go that can help you stay afloat financially.
+That advice applies to everyone, but especially if you’re one of the 2.2 million federal employees and 1.7 million active military, whose paychecks are threatened.
+If a shutdown drags on, there are resources available to help keep you afloat financially.

 “There are a range of government programs that can provide a safety net during a shutdown,” Camberato said.
 “You've got unemployment insurance for replacing lost income.
 The Supplemental Nutrition Assistance Program (SNAP) for assistance with food costs.
 Medicaid to cover medical expenses, and various housing support programs.